 Carbon steel woks come in two different shapes: round bottom and flat bottom.
 Shape choice should be based on the type of stovetop or heat source the pan will be used on.
 All carbon steel woks will need to be seasoned to make sure food doesn’t stick.

 Traditional carbon steel woks have a round bottom.
-They’re designed to be used in traditional Asian cooking, which takes place over an open fire.
+They’re designed to be used over an open fire.
 The round bottom pulls food toward the center of the wok where the steel is the hottest, so meat and vegetables cook quickly and get a light, smoky flavor.
 The round bottom resists warping under high temperatures.

 This wok design works on open fires and gas stovetops, but it doesn’t work on electric, induction, or ceramic stovetops.
 To counter this, some woks come with a ring that holds the wok level on an electric stovetop.